 Whether in the form of roundtables, lectures, film series, symposia, or workshops, African Studies’ programming brings together students, faculty, researchers, and practitioners from units within IU and the world beyond.

-Friday Colloquium allows IU faculty, graduate students, and visiting scholars to present topics relating to Africa.
+ASP Colloquium Series allows IU faculty, graduate students, and visiting scholars to present topics relating to Africa.
 This event happens in the fall and spring terms, with six to nine colloquiums per term.

 Contemporary Africa Seminar Speaker Series

 The AFRI-A 731 seminars are offered on a different topic each spring semester.
 They are also our primary venue for presentations by national and international scholars.
 These guest lectures are open to the wider African studies community and the public.

 Our language instructors and their students serve tea and snacks while introducing curious passersby to one of six African languages.
 These are scheduled for both the fall and spring semesters, on Thursdays in the GISB atrium.
 Dates for each language are announced at the beginning of every term.